 Appurtenant facilities means any building, structure or other property which is incidental to, and customarily found in connection with, major facilities of public utilities and are operated and maintained for the benefit or convenience of the occupants, employees, customers or visitors of such major facilities.

+County road means roadways owned and maintained by El Paso County, including the built road surface, bridges, abutments, culverts, and appurtenant supporting facilities and infrastructure.

-Major facilities of a public utility means transmission lines, power plants, substations, pipelines, and storage areas of utilities as herein separately defined.
+Major facilities of a public utility means major transmission lines, minor transmission lines, power plants, substations, major pipelines, minor pipelines, and storage areas of utilities as herein separately defined.

+Major pipeline means a pipeline and appurtenant facilities of twelve (12) inches or more in diameter which creates a hoop stress of twenty (20) percent or more at its specified minimum yield strength, and designed for, or capable of, transporting natural gas, manufactured gas or other petroleum derivatives.

-Pipeline means any pipeline and appurtenant facilities thereto, designed for, or capable of, transporting natural gas, manufactured gas, or other petroleum derivatives.
+Minor pipeline means a pipeline and appurtenant facilities of less than twelve (12) inches in diameter which creates a hoop stress of less than twenty (20) percent at its specified minimum yield strength, and designed for, or capable of, transporting natural gas, manufactured gas or other petroleum derivatives.

-(8)(3)
+Major transmission line means electrical lines and appurtenant facilities which emanate from a power plant or a substation/transmission site and terminate at a substation/transmission site and which are designed to transmit electrical voltage of 69KV or greater.

+Minor transmission line means electrical lines and appurtenant facilities which are designed to transmit electrical voltages of less than 69KV from a substation/transmission site to individual commercial or residential customers.

+(8)(3) Pipeline means and includes major pipelines and minor pipelines.

 (9)(4) Power plant means any of the following: